braposo/gloom-monitor/README.md

 Check `gloom-picks` for the best picks under 0.5, 1, 1.5 and 2 SOL!

-Browse all data at https://flatgithub.com/braposo/magiceden-gloom-monitor (use picker to select files)
+Browse all data at https://flatgithub.com/braposo/gloom-monitor and use "Data File" picker to select files